-There are quite a few mosques in Paris, providing Muslim travelers a number of places for prayers.
+There are quite a few mosques in Paris, providing Muslim travelers with a number of places for prayers.
 Read on for more information on where to go to pray in Paris!

 There are over 2,000 mosques in France – of which over 75 mosques are found in the capital city of Paris.

 The largest mosque in France and the third largest across Europe – the Grand Mosque of Paris – is the most prominent masjid in Paris - located in the Fifth Arrondissement.
-The Grand Mosque of Paris – also known as the Grande Mosquee De Paris – is one the largest and most prominent mosques in Paris.
+The Grand Mosque of Paris – also known as the Grande Mosquee De Paris – is one of the largest and most prominent mosques in Paris.
 It was established in 1926, following the First World War as a token of gratitude towards the thousands of Muslim tirailleurs who lost their lives during the fight against Germany.

-The Grand Mosque of Paris features Mudéjar style architecture and features a massive minaret that soars 33 metres in to the sky.
+The Grand Mosque of Paris features Mudéjar style architecture and features a massive minaret that soars 33 meters in to the sky.
 A long and fascinating history is associated with the Grand Mosque of Paris, particularly during the period of the Second World War, when the mosque acted as a secret refuge for large numbers of Jews.
-The mosque kept the Jews safe by providing them food, shelter as well as fake Muslim birth certificates to ensure their safety.
+The mosque kept the Jews safe by providing them food, and shelter as well as fake Muslim birth certificates to ensure their safety.

-At present, the Grand Mosque of Paris features a separate prayer area, religious school area, a library, conference room, restaurant and tea room.
+At present, the Grand Mosque of Paris features a separate prayer area, religious school area, a library, conference room, restaurant, and tea room.

 In addition to the Grand Mosque of Paris, there are several other mosques in Paris.
 The Adda’wa Mosque is located towards the North of Paris and is another prominent masjid in Paris.
 The Adda’wa Mosque is capable of accommodating up to 1,000 people during prayer times and plans are underway to make it the largest mosque in Europe.

-Yet another prominent masjid in Paris - located in Saint-Denis, in the northern suburbs of Paris, France.
+Yet another prominent masjid in Paris - is located in Saint-Denis, in the northern suburbs of Paris, France.

 Other mosques in Paris include - the Al Ihsan, Mosquée d'Evry-Courcouronnes, Association Culturelle des Musulmans de Sartrouville, Mosquée de Levallois, Mosquée de Gennevilliers Ennour, Mosquée de Javel, UOIF, Masjid Pontoise, Association Culturelle Islamique de Clichy and Mosquée de Clichy Ibn Khaldoun.